 Within this organisational transformation, there are common patterns in the adoption process that break cloud migration maturity into levels.
 Approaching the journey in levels is a proven, structured and comprehensive way for CIOs to tackle their business's priority of cloud adoption.

-Typically managed by the IT Operation team, traditional data centre apps run in virtual machines or private data centres.
+Typically managed by the IT Operation team, traditional data center apps run in virtual machines or private data centers.
 Cloud enthusiasm aside, many organisations feel there is a benefit to having complete control over their own data, hardware and software.
 There is also a decreased reliance on external factors, such as Internet connectivity, which can appeal from a security or cost of ownership perspective.